vitalyabedik/vitalyabedik/README.md

 - 🔎 I’m looking for a job as Front-End Developer

-- 📖 I’m currently learning in [Redev Education](https://www.instagram.com/redev_courses/?ysclid=lcx7m667t889361720)
+- 📖 I’m learning something new every day

 - 📧 How to reach me vitalya.bedik@gmail.com
 </div>